 Spring is almost here and even though we live in LA where it’s been 80 degrees for the past month, we’re super excited.
 I’m also really excited because today launches a great art series called Easy Art Projects for Kids I’m doing with some really special kid art bloggers.
 Each month we are going to pick a different art material and experiment with it to bring you some amazing ideas to do with your children.
 This month is art material is watercolors.
 We made these beautiful spring paper flowers from liquid watercolors, droppers and spray bottles.
 We glued them together by small, medium and big to create layered flowers that look gorgeous hanging on the wall.
 Spring is definitely in the air.

 First I put some liquid watercolors in a recycled plastic apple container.
-I use these liquid watercolors but you can find different brands that work great as well.
 I had precut a bunch of flowers from heavy watercolor paper in different sizes.
 The kids got to pick from a pile of paper flowers which one they wanted to use.
 They dropped the liquid watercolors onto the flowers and watched as the colors bubbled and lay on top of the paper.
 They could use the droppers as pens and scratch across the flower creating a neat writing affect.
 They could also use their fingers to move the paint around.
 This technique was quite popular with my one year old.

 After moving the paint around the flower and using the droppers for a while, I suggested the flowers might be thirsty.
 I had several spray bottles on hand to feed the flowers with.
 The girls loved this part.
 They sprayed the flowers over and over and watched the colors as they absorbed into the watercolor paper.
 New colors formed as the colors bled together.
 There was also a beautiful “firework” affect that took place from the spray of the spray bottles.
 If you’re kids are a little older, there is so much to notice with this activity.
 You definitely want to give it a try.
 It’s a great introduction to watercolors on many levels.